-MAS experiments on samples with anisotropic spin interactions result in spectra with spinning sidebands (SSB) and in FID's containing echo trains.
+MAS experiments on samples with anisotropic spin interactions result in spectra with spinning sidebands (SSBs) and in the FIDs containing echo trains.
 Provided that the anisotropic interaction is described by a second-order tensor, the SSB intensities can be efficiently calculated by polynomial expressions following Hempel et al. (2021).
-Eqn.
-(21) in that paper gives the general equation for the intensity $S_m(D/\omega_r, \eta)$ of the m-th order sideband; the parameters in the argument list are the anisotropy D of the tensor, the angular spinning frequency ω_r , and the asymmetry parameter η of the tensor.
-A closed-form evaluation of this equation is hardly possible; equations for SSB which are ready for use must be obtained by symbolic-language software.
-Examples for low-order SSB are given in the mentioned paper.
+Equation (21) in that paper gives the general equation for the intensity $S_m(D/\omega_r, \eta)$ of the mth-order sideband; the parameters in the argument list are the anisotropy D of the tensor, the angular spinning frequency ω_r , and the asymmetry parameter η of the tensor.
+A closed-form evaluation of this equation is hardly possible; equations for SSBs which are ready for use must be obtained by symbolic-language software.
+Examples of low-order SSBs are given in the mentioned paper.

-The FID can be calculated as Fourier synthesis if the SSB intensities are known:
+The FID can be calculated as Fourier synthesis if the SSB intensities are known.

-$$F(t) = \sum{m = -\infty}^{\infty} S_m \left(\frac{D}{\omega{\rm r}}, \eta\right) e^{im\omega{\rm r}t} \tag{1}$$
+$$F(t) = \sum{m=-\infty}^{\infty} S_m \left(\frac{D}{\omega{\rm r}}, \eta\right) e^{im\omega{\rm r}t} \tag{1}$$

-Applying this formalism to spin systems where chemical-shift anisotropy is the dominating interaction is straightforward.
-In the case of dipolar interaction, however, some special aspects have to be considered:
+Applying this formalism to spin systems where chemicalshift anisotropy is the dominating interaction is straightforward.
+In the case of dipolar interaction, however, some special aspects have to be considered.

-- Fast anisotropic thermal motion: The tensor is subjected to a partial averaging process over all possible states which occur during this motion.
-Then anisotropy and asymmetry parameter of this averaged tensor have to be inserted into the SSB polynomials.
-In this paper, this case has to be considered for modelling two-site jumps. - Dipolar interaction with more than one spin: Tensors of the individual couplings have to be added up.
-If, however, the neighbouring spins interact among themselves, it is possible that the total interaction is represented by a tensor of order 2.
-In the latter case the polynomial formulae mentioned above would not be applicable. - In the case of multispin interactions, different combinations of spin orientations have to be taken into account; they can lead to different effective tensors.
-Each of these tensors corresponds to a particular set of SSB $\{S_m^k\}$ where k indicates the respective combination of spin orientations.
-The SSB intensity which appears in the experiment is the average of the SSB intensities belonging to all combinations: $S_m = \sum_k S_m^k$.
-This procedure is applied below for the calculation of FID's of both CH2 and CH3 groups.
+- Fast anisotropic thermal motion: the tensor is subjected to a partial averaging process over all possible states which occur during this motion.
+Then, the anisotropy and asymmetry parameters of this averaged tensor have to be inserted into the SSB polynomials.
+In this paper, this case has to be considered for modelling two-site jumps. - Dipolar interaction with more than one spin: tensors of the individual couplings have to be added up.
+If, however, the neighbouring spins interact among themselves, it is possible that the total interaction is represented by a tensor of order > 2.
+In the latter case the polynomial formulae mentioned above would not be applicable.

+- In the case of multi-spin interactions, different combinations of spin orientations have to be taken into account; they can lead to different effective tensors.
+Each of these tensors corresponds to a particular set of SSB $\{S_m^k\}$, where k indicates the respective combinations of spin orientations.
+The SSB intensity which appears in the experiment is the average of the SSB intensities belonging to all the combinations: $S_m = \sum_k S_m^k$.
+This procedure is applied below for the calculation of FIDs of both the CH2 and CH3 groups.